bogdanspn/wp-iconfinder-portfolio/README.txt

 You can specify a custom theme by including the 'theme' parameter to the Iconfinder Portfolio shortcode.
 The name of your theme is the middle part of the theme file name.
 For example, if your theme file name is `theme-mytheme.php`.
 The theme name would simply be `mytheme`.

 `[iconfinder_portfolio theme=mytheme]`

-#### Owly image carousel theme

-Iconfinder Portfolio comes with a built-in image slider based on the Owl image slider for jQuery.
-You can specify the theme by adding the following parameter to your shortcode:

-`[iconfinder_portfolio theme=owly]`

 ## Known Issues